mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

 1. Installation for Angular application development (for Windows)
 2. Structure of Angular
 3. Routoing
-4. Subscribers
+4. Observable | Subscribers
+5. CORS
-5. Directives (RouterLink)
+6. Directives (RouterLink)
-6. How CSS , JS , HTML workis in Angular
+7. How CSS , JS , HTML workis in Angular
-7. Create Nav Bar
+8. Create Nav Bar
-8. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
+9. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
-9. Login Page then Logout
+10. Login Page then Logout
-10. Access on operation by using Authorization
+11. Access on operation by using Authorization
-11. State Management| Local and Cookies Statemanagement.
+12. State Management| Local and Cookies Statemanagement.
-12. JWT toekn access etc
+13. JWT toekn access etc

 # Setting Up Development Environmen
 We need to setup all the Software and Packages which are need to develop the application and that need to run our course smoothly.